cjaymes/gmaildownload/README.md

 ## Installation
 - `npm install`
 - Create a credentials.json from Google
-- Create a config.json like the following:
+- Create a config.json like the following example:
 ```json
 {
    "emailAddresses": [